J1mmySE24/recipe-recommender/docs/Project 2 Rubrics.md

 <tr class="even">
 <td>Is the name of the project/software unique?</td>
 <td>3</td>
-<td>We searched on Google and GitHub and did not find any projects with similar names</td>
+<td>Yes.
+We browsed on Google and GitHub and did not find any other projects with similar names.</td>
 </tr>
 <tr class="odd">
 <td>Is the project/software name free from trademark violations?</td>